e-Spirit/fsxa-pwa/CONTRIBUTING.md

 [version-covenant]: http://contributor-covenant.org/version/1/4/

 ## Legal Notices
-FSXA-PWA is a product of [e-Spirit AG](http://www.e-spirit.com) AG, Dortmund, Germany.
+FSXA-PWA is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com) AG, Dortmund, Germany.
 The FSXA-PWA is subject to the Apache-2.0 license.

 ## Disclaimer
-This document is provided for information purposes only. e-Spirit may change the contents hereof without notice.
+This document is provided for information purposes only.
+Crownpeak Technology may change the contents hereof without notice.
-This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose. e-Spirit specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
+Crownpeak Technology specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
 The technologies, functionality, services,